graphql/graphql.github.io/site/docs/Learn-Queries.md

 Like many other type systems, GraphQL schemas include the ability to define interfaces and union types.
 [Learn about them in the schema guide.](/learn/schema/#interfaces)

-If you are querying a field that returns an interface or a union type, you will need to use _conditional fragments_ to access data on the underlying concrete type.
+If you are querying a field that returns an interface or a union type, you will need to use _inline fragments_ to access data on the underlying concrete type.
 It's easiest to see with an example:

 ```graphql
 # { "graphiql": true, "variables": { "ep": "JEDI" } }